asterisk/documentation/docs/Development/Reference-Information/Asterisk-Framework-and-API-Examples/Asterisk-Channel-Data-Stores.md

----

----
+!!! note

-**Note:**  NOTE
+    NOTE
     Because you're passing a pointer to a function in your module, you'll want to include this in your use count.
 When allocated increment, when destroyed decrement.

----
+[//]: # (end-note)

 ##### How do you remove a data store?